Viljandi: History

 In 1470, Johann Wolthus von Herse, then master of the order, took up residence in the castle.
 In the Middle Ages, Viljandi was a typical small commercial town, which got its main income from transit trade.
 The local trade and handicraft played an equally important role.
 In 1481, Ivan III of Russia laid siege to the castle but could not take it.
 The decline of Viljandi started during the Livonian War and in 1560, the forces of Knyaz Andrey Kurbsky of Muscovite Russia succeeded in seizing and demolished the town and the stronghold.

-During the Polish–Russian War in the first quarter of the 17th century, the town and the stronghold were completely destroyed.
-Under the Swedish rule in the 17th century the town bylaws of Viljandi were cancelled.
+During the Polish–Russian War in the first quarter of the 17th century, the town and the stronghold were destroyed.
+Under Swedish rule in the 17th century the town bylaws of Viljandi were cancelled.

 After the Great Northern War, Russians seized the power and Viljandi was without laws until the year 1783, when in the course of the regency reforms of Catherine II Viljandi became a district town.
 This involved the re-establishment of town bylaws.
 The economic and political importance of Viljandi started to increase.
 The population, meanwhile, having decreased to the minimum, started to rise again; handicraft, trading and cultural life were enlivened.

 In 2005, Estonian Match, the successor of the 100-year-old Viljandi Match Factory, made a six-metre match, which was registered as the largest match in the world in the Guinness Book of Records.